How to Exchange Crypto Without KYC

 Some CEXs offer no-KYC accounts, but with caps on deposits or withdrawals.
 For example, you might be allowed to withdraw up to a few thousand dollars’ worth of crypto per day before the platform requires ID verification.
 This model is popular among users who want the polished interface of a CEX but don’t want to hand over documents unless absolutely necessary.

 The downside is that once you hit those limits, you’ll have to KYC to continue.
 Still, these accounts can be a stepping stone for small traders who want no-KYC options.
+Limits and rules vary by provider and are tightening over time, so you should always read the platform’s terms and ensure your activity remains compliant.

-5. Hybrid and Regional Platforms
+6. Hybrid and Regional Platforms

 Finally, some platforms sit in between, operating in gray zones with lighter regulatory oversight or tailored regional models.
 These might combine the liquidity of DEXs with CEX-style features or operate in countries where KYC requirements are less strict.
 While they can provide convenient on-ramps, they also come with risks, since legal frameworks aren’t always clear.
+If you use such services, you should understand that enforcement actions or sudden policy changes can affect access to your funds.

 How to Exchange Without KYC: Step-by-Step Guide